isunitha98selvan/isunitha98selvan.github.io/about.markdown

 + Allen Institute for AI (AllenNLP team), Summer 2022
 + Microsoft, Summer 2018, 2019

 I am a 2018 [Google Women Techmakers Scholar](https://www.womentechmakers.com/scholars).
 I also worked with ACM-W as a volunteer for a while.
-If you are belong to an under-represented community in tech, feel free to reach out to me for any help or mentorship.
+If you belong to an under-represented community in tech, feel free to reach out to me for any help or mentorship.